AnnaSeDab/BookSpire/README.md

 - delete books they added
 - add reviews to books and give thumbs up to the ones they would recommend
 - edit and delete the reviews they added
-- find books worth reading by sorting them in order starting from he ones with the most positive reviews
+- find books worth reading by sorting them in order starting from the ones with the most positive reviews or the ones added most recently